Skip to main content

 ) -> Dict[str, List[Any]]:

-Then run the following command to build the Pipeline:
+Then, run the following command to compile the Pipeline:

 ultrarag build examples/evaluate_results.yaml

-In the generated parameter file, add the new field pred_ls and specify its corresponding key in the original data, while updating dataset name and path to point to the evaluation file:
+In the generated parameter file, add the field pred_ls and specify its corresponding key name in the original data, and modify the data path and name to point to the new evaluation file:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/parameters/evaluate_results_parameter.yaml